SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 }
 ```

-Save the changes and execute the Terraform script again:
+Save and execute the Terraform script again:

 ```bash
 terraform apply